-Shih-Tzu come in every color, although gold, white and brown are among the most common.
+Shih-Tzu dogs come in every color, although gold, white and brown are among the most common.

-Shih-Tzu are generally happy, friendly, very alert and intelligent little dogs, perfectly suited for many situations.
-They can be trained well to get along in just about any situation, from large families with small children to single people living alone in an apartment.
+Generally happy, friendly, very alert and intelligent, these little dogs are perfectly suited for many situations.
+When well-trained, they are appropriate for large families with small children to single people living alone in an apartment.
 They can be very loyal to their families, but they need strict discipline and definite "pack leadership" control from all the humans in the house.
 Rules must be firmly set and maintained consistently.

-Shih-Tzu are very, very intelligent, playful little dogs with lots of character, and they are very, very affectionate.
+The Shih-Tzu is a very smart and playful little dog with lots of character and tender affection.
 In a loving but stern environment, their personalities just shine, and they can become very beloved members of the family.

-Failing to maintain proper discipline can lead to behavioral problems in your pet that can make him or her unhappy as well as you; some of the behavioral problems include anxiety, growling or even biting.
+Failing to maintain proper discipline can lead to behavioral problems in your pet that can negatively impact the entire family.
+Some of the behavioral problems include anxiety, growling or even biting.
 Although generally very trustworthy with small children, dogs who are simply allowed to be "boss" may in fact be unsafe for small children and even adults because they'll snap and bite at will.

-It's important to note that Shih-Tzu are absolutely not dangerous or violent dogs by nature.
-However, they can acquire behavior problems if they're simply left to do as they want so that they think they're in charge.
-They need guidance and a strong hand, always.
-Again, because they are so small you may think that even a badly behaved dog isn't that dangerous, but it's especially important to be careful around small children with these dogs if they are badly behaved, because even small dogs can cause serious injuries to babies and small children.
-And of course, the best bet in any situation is to simply make sure your dog is well trained.
-If you are having difficulty with training your dog yourself, Shih-Tzu do very well in obedience school as long as you, the owner, also accompany your canine family member and become clear pack leader -- as should all other humans in your household.
+It's important to note that the Shih-Tzu is absolutely not aggressive or violent by nature.
+And because they are so small you may think that even a badly-behaved dog isn't that dangerous, but it's especially important to be aware that even small dogs can cause serious injuries to babies and small children.
+The best bet in any situation is to simply make sure your dog is well trained.
+If you are having difficulty with training your dog yourself, the Shih-Tzu performs very well in obedience school as long as you, the owner, also accompany your dog and become clear pack leader – as should all other members of your household.

 Exercise and living conditions

-Shih-Tzu are wonderful, affectionate and loving dogs that do well in a variety of environments, including noisy, boisterous situations with small children as long as they're given proper discipline.
-Although they need exercise just as all dogs do, they do quite well in apartment settings.
-They are very energetic and need a lot of exercise, so a daily walk is a must.
+Shih-Tzu dogs are wonderful, affectionate and adorable dogs that are suitable within a variety of environments, including noisy, boisterous situations with small children as long as the dog is given proper discipline.
+Although they need exercise just as all dogs do, they can easily tolerate an apartment setting.
+However, with a high-spirited metabolism, it is recommended that you take them for a daily walk to exhaust their significant energy, and as a means to show that you're in control and maintain your "pack leader" status.
 (It's also important that they get enough exercise so that they can avoid weight gain, which can be a problem for this breed.)
-Again, to maintain your "pack leader" status, it's useful if you take them for walks to burn off a lot of their significant energy, and as a means to show that you're in control.
 Trained properly, they are sweet and obedient dogs, although they may be somewhat difficult to housebreak.

-Shih-Tzu in general have good health and are quite sturdy; they also have long life spans, and can live an average of about 11 to 16 years, easily.
-They can experience back problems (spinal disc disease) because they have long backs and short legs.
-Specifically, they can suffer from something called intervertebral disc disease, which can cause paralysis and inability to coordinate movements.
+The Shih-Tzu dog breed in general has good health and is quite sturdy, with a long life span of about 11 to 16 years, on average.
+They can experience back problems because they have long backs and short legs, manifested by intervertebral disc disease, which can cause paralysis and inability to coordinate movements.
 (The Lhasa Apso and Pekingese, the breeds from which the Shih-Tzu came, also have this problem.)
 They can also experience hip dysplasia.

 They can also have upper respiratory problems because of their short snouts, and tend to snore and wheeze.
 They can gain weight easily, so care should be taken to avoid overfeeding them, and to give them plenty of exercise.

-Shih-Tzu also tend to have problems with hypothyroidism, a disorder that occurs when the thyroid gland begins to under-produce thyroid hormone.
-It usually occurs in middle aged dogs and can lead to metabolic problems including weight gain, hair loss, lethargy and muscle loss.
+Shih-Tzus also tend to have problems with hypothyroidism, a disorder that occurs when the thyroid gland begins to under-produce thyroid hormone.
+It usually occurs in middle-aged dogs and can lead to metabolic problems including weight gain, hair loss, lethargy and muscle loss.
 If it's not treated in time, heart problems can result, although it's well managed if caught early with medication.

-Some Shih-Tzu have epilepsy or brain problems like cancer that they are born with, which makes for a short life span.
-If Shih-Tzu are born healthy, though, they can be remarkably hardy and healthy dogs with a long lifespan.
-You can expect your dog to live roughly 11 to 16 years, on average, as long as there are no significant health problems,
+Some Shih-Tzu dogs have epilepsy or brain problems like cancer that they are born with, which makes for a short life span.
+If a Shih-Tzu is born healthy, though, it can be a remarkably hardy and healthy dog with a long lifespan.
+You can expect your dog to live up to 16 years, on average, as long as there are no significant health problems.

-As you might expect, a long-haired dog like a Shih-Tzu will need significant grooming.
-A good brush daily with a stiff bristle brush is a must if your pet's hair is kept long.
+As you might expect, a long-haired dog like a Shih-Tzu will need significant care.
+Diligent daily grooming with a stiff bristle brush is a must if your pet's hair is kept long.
 The topknot is a favorite look for many pet owners who want to keep their pets' "bangs" long, but these can also be trimmed instead.

 For those with allergies

-Shih-Tzu make the perfect pets for most people with allergies, since they shed very little hair and have almost no skin dander.
+The Shih-Tzu breed is considered an excellent pet for most people with allergies, since it sheds very little hair and has almost no skin dander.

 Wide range of colors.
 Blacks, browns, and whites are probably most popular.
 In showing it is considered highly desirable to have white on the forehead and tip of the tail.

-The Shih Tzu makes an ideal dog for both city and country living.
-In the city these dogs become easily accustomed to the noises and apartment style living.
+The Shih Tzu is an ideal dog for both city and country living.
+In the city these dogs become easily accustomed to the noises and apartment-style living.
 They never feel more proud then when strutting on their leash through crowds of people.
 They are also at home romping in the country.
 Due to their size and need for companionship they should be kept as an inside dog.